By Andrea Wachter, LMFT

 So, if you have caught the dieting bug and find yourself obsessed with food and still not at peace with your body, here is some food for thought:

 Let go of dieting: Whether you are on an official diet or you just think about foods in terms of “good” or “bad,” you are setting yourself up to rebel.
 Instead of restricting (whether it be in reality or mentality), try being honest with yourself and making your food choices from a place of self-love and self-care.
 Rather than asking yourself if a food is low-fat, low-carb or low-calorie, try asking yourself: Am I truly physically hungry?
 What sounds delicious to me right now?
 Is eating this food being loving to my body?
-What seems like a sane, moderate amount?
+What seems like a loving, moderate amount?
 Is this what I would serve someone else who does not diet or overeat?

 Back in the day, when I approached food thinking about how much I wanted to lose weight, it would lead to one of two things: I would eat a restrictive meal that would lead me to binge later on; or I would rebel and overeat.
 But, when I began to approach meals with the above questions in mind, I found that there was nothing to rebel from.
 I began to feel satisfied after a reasonable portion rather than feeling unsatisfied after a restrictive meal or stuffed after a rebellious binge.